 Sister Cities International was founded as a Presidential initiative by President Dwight D. Eisenhower on September 11, 1956 at the White House Conference on citizen diplomacy.
 The intent was to create more community-led global relationships so people of different cultures could appreciate their differences and build partnerships.

-On July 15, 2016, Sister Cities International will celebrate 60 years of global citizen and civic diplomatic action, helping to support a future where the world's cities, communities, and citizens can come together in common ground.
-The celebration commemorates the significant impact the organization has made in building bridges across nations, cities, and communities around the globe to create and sustain world peace.
+On July 15, 2016, Sister Cities International celebrated 60 years of global citizen and civic diplomatic action, helping to support a future where the world's cities, communities, and citizens can come together in common ground.
+The celebration commemorated the significant impact the organization has made in building bridges across nations, cities, and communities around the globe to create and sustain world peace.
+Read Belleville's Sister Cities International Day Proclamation.